SeanKilleen/seankilleen.github.io/_posts/2024-03-27-beautiful-net-test-reports-using-github-actions.md

 ## Let's See the Results!

 In a PR where I add a test, I see the results and the coverage report in GitHub comments.
-The coverage report doesn't show a change, because it was already at 100% previously, but I do see 3 additional test cases, the total number of test cases, and
+The coverage report doesn't show a change, because it was already at 100% previously, but I do see 3 additional test cases, the total number of test cases, and what the current coverage is.

 ![Screenshot of results and coverage]({{site.post-images}}/2024-github-test-summaries/ResultsAndCoverage.png)